akkefa/ml-notes/docs/probability/what_is_probability.rst

 Difference Between Permutation and Combination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The permutation is the number of ways to arrange the elements of a set.
+The permutation is the number of ways to arrange the elements of a set (order matters).
-The combination is the number of ways to choose k elements from a set of n elements.
+The combination is the number of ways to choose k elements from a set of n elements (order doesn’t matter).

     | Arranging people, digits, numbers, alphabets, letters, and colours are examples of permutations.
     | Selection of menu, food, clothes, subjects, the team are examples of combinations.

+| Combination: Picking a team of 3 people from a group of 10. .
+| Permutation: Picking a President, VP and Waterboy from a group of 10. .

+| Combination: Choosing 3 desserts from a menu of 10.
+C(10,3) = 120.
+| Permutation: Listing your 3 favorite desserts, in order, from a menu of 10.
+P(10,3) = 720.

 Sampling Table
 ---------------